ZERARKAH/Capstone-Final/README.md

 - Analysis of Feature Importance: An examination of the most significant features in making predictions was conducted.

 <img width="654" alt="Screenshot 2023-11-06 at 4 43 07 PM" src="https://github.com/ZERARKAH/Capstone-Final/assets/130615319/84456231-b610-495e-bd0a-ac7f6b3a8276">

+### Random Forest:
+**Accuracy:** Very high at 98.35%, indicating a good balance of true positives and negatives.
+**ROC AUC:** Excellent score of 0.955, showing strong discrimination capability.
+**Precision:** High at 80.7%, indicating fewer false positives.
+**Recall:** Good at 67.6%, a majority of positive class (failures) are being detected.
+**F1-Score:** Strong at 73.6%, showing a good balance between precision and recall.

 **The Random Forest model**, while not having the highest recall, achieves a good balance across all metrics, making it a robust choice for predictive maintenance. **Gradient Boosting** and **SVM** show strengths in certain areas and could be considered depending on the specific cost of false positives and false negatives in a real-world setting. **Logistic Regression**, despite its high recall, has a low precision, which indicates a higher number of false positives.​